 You understand the basics of UM coverage, but what exactly does the coverage compensate for?
-Mainly, UM coverage is designed to provide an insured compensation when the other party lacks coverage.
+Mainly, UM coverage is designed to provide insured compensation when the other party lacks coverage.
 This compensation may be used to cover injuries that result in medical bills and/or property damage expenses.
-Additionally, this coverage will compensate pain and suffering expenses, wrongful death, disability costs, and lost wages.
+Additionally, this coverage will compensate for pain and suffering expenses, wrongful death, disability costs, and lost wages.

 What this coverage does it will fill the gap between what your bills are and the lack of insurance due to the other party being underinsured or uninsured.
 Consider the following example of how UM works.